Beans for the Flock: Can Chickens Eat Beans?

 Cooking and Preparing Beans for Chickens

-Before feeding beans to your chickens, it’s essential to cook and prepare them properly.
+Before feeding beans to your chickens, cooking and preparing them properly is essential.

 Raw or undercooked beans contain anti-nutritional factors such as lectins and phytic acid, which can interfere with nutrient absorption and cause digestive upset.